A few simple facts highlight the importance of New Zealand’s forest industry, and its potential as an investment:

 - New Zealand is one of only a few industries in which New Zealand has a unique competitive advantage; we grow softwood trees quicker and more efficiently than every other country in the world.

 Major Export Markets

 New Zealand is particularly well located to be able to supply the Asian Pacific region, where demand for timber is increasing at a great rate.
-New Zealand’s main markets for its forest products are Japan, Australia, USA, Korea, and other SE Asian countries.
-India and China are both significant emerging markets with the potential to become very big importers of New Zealand forest products.
+New Zealand’s main markets for its forest products are China, Korea, India, and Japan.

 Wood Availability Forecast